mcgarrah/password_check/README.md

 Code quality is secondary to feature evaluation goals.

 TODO: Combine all files into a single HTML file for ease of distribution.

+BUGFIX: Changed http to https for the lookups when I added SSL to phonemes.org